splendente/html-tags-test/README.md

-# Practice for Next.js
+# nextjs-sandbox

-This repository is practice for Next.js.
+This repository is personal Next.js sandbox.